New: ScrapingBee CLI – powerful web scraping, from your command line Try it now

 Extracting and Saving Job Data

-With our scraper fetching the pages, we now need to extract structured data from them.
-In my experience, using XPath provides the most reliable way to navigate Google's complex DOM structure.
+With your scraper fetching the pages, you now need to extract structured data from them.
+Using XPath often provides the most reliable way to navigate Google's complex DOM structure.

 To extract the job information, we'll parse the HTML and use CSS or XPath expressions.
-Instead of parsing with BeautifulSoup, here we will define the "extract_rules" dictionary, which will be one of the parameters in our GET API call request:
+Instead of parsing with BeautifulSoup, here you will define the extract_rules dictionary, which will be one of the parameters in our GET API call request:

 ef google_jobs_api(position='jobs', location="USA"):